Photo above: French car manufacturer Peugeot

 and its lecture rooms.
 The glass steel and concrete building, designed

 by the Richard Rogers partnership, and opened in 1977, is one of the

 most remarkable examples of 1970's architecture.
 It is distinguished by

 having most of its service infrastucture (lifts, escalators, utility

 opened in the city of Metz, in Lorraine.

-This brand-new museum will show a selection of works from the Paris
+This brand-new museum shows a selection of works from the Paris

-collection, including some of the finest, and also stage its own
+collection, including some of the finest, and also stages its own

 French fire service or fire brigade.
 In rural France, les pompiers are